paularmstrong/build-tracker/docs/docs/installation.md

 When the server is run, the Postgres database plugin will automatically create any tables and structures needed.

-Your application will now be accessible at the provided `url`.
+Your application should now be accessible at the provided `url`.

 ### Upload your builds

-Along with your application code, install the Build Tracker CLI in the same repository as the application code you want to track:
+Install the Build Tracker CLI in the same repository as your application code you want to track (**not** the Server that we set up above):

 ```sh
 yarn add @build-tracker/cli@latest